rtoal/plang-glossary/README.md

 Code (generally a function) executed when an object is destroyed.

 ### Dictionary
 A set of key-value pairs, with unique keys.
-Also known as a map.
+Also known as a **map**.

 ### Discriminated Union
-See tagged union.
+See **tagged union**.

 ### Dynamic Language
 A language in which tasks such as modifying code and adding types can be done at run time.

 ### Dynamic Typing
-The state of having types of some expressions not known until run time.
+The state of having the types of some expressions not known until run time.

 ### Eager Evaluation
-The evaluation of all of a function’s arguments (or an operator’s operand) before application of the function (or operator).
-Also known as strict evaluation.
+The evaluation of all of a function’s arguments (or an operator’s operand) _before_ application of the function (or operator).
+Also known as **strict evaluation**.

 ### Encapsulation
 The bundling of data elements into a single component, often in a way that the constituent elements cannot be directly accessed.